q0j0p/food/notes/notes.md

-# Notes, code snippets, etc. taken during the project-- dynamic and unordered by nature
+# Notes, code snippets, etc. taken during the project
+--dynamic and unordered by nature

 ## Data collection